Rome Web Sites

 This 2006 student-centered PBS film-companion site includes an extensive hyperlinked and illustrated essay on the Roman Empire.
 It also has many special features, including a Virtual Library with excerpts from writers of the time such as Tacitus, Petronius and Pliny the Younger; a Timeline to explore Rome in the First Century AD through the events of the time; an emperor Augustun Family Tree; and a Who are You? quiz to find out which emperor you most resemble.
 You can also read the words of poets and philosophers, learn about life in the 1st Century AD, and try your skills in their “Emperor of Rome” game.
 Full transcripts of each episode of “Rome in the First Century AD” are available as well as features on the expert historians were who consulted on this series.
 There are also many classroom resources, including lesson plans, video clips, and the aforementioned special features.
 An excellent site.

 The Classics Page from an enthusiast with a degree in Classics from Cambridge University has over 1000 pages of news, information, games and controversy about the life, literature, art and archaeology of the ancient world of Greece & Rome.
-Major sections include The Romans, Literature, Art, Social History, Philosophy, Archaeology, Education, and the “Greek harry Potter.”
+Major sections include The Romans, Literature, Art, Social History, Philosophy, Archaeology, Education, and the “Greek Harry Potter.”
 The Teacher’s page has links to resources and the Entertainment section features quizzes, games, and language resources.
-Last updated in 2008.

-Forum Romanum is maintained by David Camden, a Ph.D. candidate in Classics at Harvard University, who has put together an award-winning site on Ancient Rome that includes a virtual tour, a dictionary of Mythology, a Picture Index, and much information on History, Life, Language, and Literature.
+Forum Romanum is maintained by David Camden, a Ph.D. candidate in Classics at Harvard University, who has put together an award-winning site on Ancient Rome that includes a virtual tour, a dictionary of Mythology, a Picture Index, and an huge amount of information on Greek history, life, language, and literature.

 Perseus Project is an impressive digital library for Greek and Classical resources from the Classics Department at Tufts University for primary and secondary source scholarly works that cover the history, literature and culture of the Greco-Roman world.
 The collection contains extensive and diverse resources including primary and secondary texts, site plans, digital images, and maps.
 Works are listed by author and you can browse the Greco-Roman Collection or use the search engine.
 Art and archaeology catalogs document a wide range of objects: vases, sculptures and sculptural groups, coins, buildings and gems.
 The site also has FAQs, essays, a historical overview, and an extensive library of art objects, and other resources.
 Special exhibits include The Ancient Olympics and Hercules.
 Site is updated regularly.